 “My family means everything to me,” Matt said.
 “My son is eight years-old and my daughter is four.
 My son loves hockey and has been playing goalie ever since he could get onto the ice and into a net.
 My daughter is also very competitive and very excited to start hockey soon herself.”

 When asked what the most challenging part of his job is, Matt explained there isn’t much to complain about, – he enjoys having the freedom to make his own decisions and operating heavy equipment – but driving in winter can be difficult.

-In March 2020, Matt was planning to attend Schneider’s annual banquet that celebrates drivers who reached 1 million miles or more.
+In March 2020, Matt was planning on attending Schneider’s annual banquet that celebrates drivers who reached one million miles or more.
 Due to the COVID-19 pandemic, the ceremony was canceled.

-Although Matt was disappointed they were unable to celebrate his achievement in-person, he still received the 1-million-mile plaque and decal that he proudly stuck on his Schneider tractor.
+Although Matt was disappointed they were unable to celebrate his achievement in-person, he still received the one-million-mile plaque and decal that he proudly stuck on his Schneider tractor.